AviSantoso/dafc/README.md

 *   **Max ~50 Files (Aim for ~10):** Limits overall scope.
 *   **Max ~5 Database Tables (Aim for 3):** Simplifies the data model.
 NOTE: Does not include users table.

 By adhering to these rules, the *entire* relevant codebase often fits within the LLM's context window.
-DAFC CLI automates gathering this context and interacting with the LLM.
+DAFC CLI automates gathering this context, checks if it exceeds a configured limit, and interacts with the LLM.

 ## Features

 *   **Simple CLI Interface:** Easy-to-use commands (`ask`, `context`, `init`).
 *   **Automatic Context Gathering:** Recursively scans your project, respects `.gitignore` and `.dafcignore`, and includes relevant files.
+*   **Context Limit Check:** Estimates token count and throws an error if it exceeds the configured maximum (`MAX_CONTEXT_TOKENS` in `src/config.ts`, defaults ~900k).
 *   **Customizable Rules:** Uses a `.dafcr` file to inject system prompts or specific instructions into the LLM request.
+*   **Flexible LLM Backend:** Configurable via environment variables to use any OpenAI-compatible API (OpenRouter, Featherless, OpenAI, etc.).
+Defaults to OpenRouter with `google/gemini-1.5-pro-latest`.
-*   **LLM Interaction:** Sends context + prompt to an LLM (configured for OpenRouter, defaults to Gemini 2.5 Pro).
+*   **LLM Interaction:** Sends context + prompt to the configured LLM.
 Includes streaming output and retries.
 *   **Response Handling:** Streams the LLM's response to your console and saves the full response to `response.md`.
 *   **Easy Installation:** Shell script for Linux/macOS.